Background: Limiting tooth decay

 Women are also entitled to free dental care when pregnant and up until their child is 1 year old.
 Dentists use fluoride varnish to protect the teeth of children aged 3 to 15.

-Please find further reading on oral hygiene in the see also section below, as well as teaching resources and child-friendly resources.
+Please find further reading on oral hygiene in the see also section below, as well as teaching resources and child-friendly resource, including videos made by the British Society of Paediatric Dentistry.

 © BSAC & PHE